zzh20188/GKI_KernelSU_SUSFS/README.md

-# Wild Kernel for Android GKI 2.0 Devices
+# Wild Plus Kernel for Android GKI 2.0 Devices

 ## Your warranty is no longer valid!